Availity/availity-workflow/README.md

 #### `development.webpackDevServer`
 > **Caution**: Please be careful when overriding defaults

 Optional options for Webpack development server.
-If undefined, `availity-workflow` defaults are used.
+If undefined, `workflow` defaults are used.
 Please see https://webpack.js.org/configuration/dev-server/#devserver for all available options.

 #### `development.targets`
 Allows developers to override the `babel-preset-env` target to match their developer environment.
 This is beneficial if a developer is doing their primary development environment in a browser like Chrome 57+ that already supports a lot of the ES6, therefore, not needing to Babelfy code completely.